PanDAWMS/panda-bigmon-core-old/core/status_summary/README-API.md

 API: ?computingsite=XYZ
 -----------
 The 'computingsite' parameter is the 'computingsite' field of the jobs tables (PanDA resource where the job ran).
 Multiple 'computingsite's can be filtered, comma is the delimiter.
+Wildcard is '*', e.g. '?computingsite=ANALY*'.

 The API has 3 HTTP return states: 200, 404, 400.